dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 ## Considerations

 Note that this precedence is a strong suggestion, not a requirement.
-Exporters should follow this mode of flattening, but might diverge if they have a reason to do so.
+Code that transforms attributes should follow this mode of flattening, but might diverge if they have a reason to do so.
 Furthermore, exporters can apply clash prevention, e.g., by prefixing all Resource attributes with `resource.`.
-Note that even then, a Span attribute can overwrite the resource attribute `attribute_name`, if it is called `resource.attribute_name`.
+Note that even then, a Span/Metric data point/LogRecord attribute can overwrite the resource attribute `attribute_name`, if it is called `resource.attribute_name`.
 Therefore, extra care needs to be taken when prefixing attributes.

 ## Example